About ArgoCD Tracking ID

 Conclusion

-This concludes the supplementary explanation of the Resource Tracking documentation.
+This concludes our supplementary explanation of the Resource Tracking documentation.
 Tracking ID is a very useful feature and is already being used in many of our projects.
-We hope you will consider using it in your projects as well.
+We encourage you to consider using it in your own projects.